 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the City are described in Note 1 to the financial statements.
-The City changed accounting policies during 2016 related to fair market value and application (GASB 72), accounting and financial reporting for pension and related assets not within the scope of GASB 68, including amendments to certain provisions GASB Statement No. 67 and No. 68 (GASB 73), and certain external investment pools and pool participants (GASB 79).
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year is disclosed in Note 8.
+No new accounting policies were adopted and the application of existing policies were not changed during the year ended December 31, 2017.
 We noted no transactions entered into by the City during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the financial statements in the proper period.
+All significant transactions have been recognized in the financial statements in the proper period with the exception of those noted in Note 9.